New WWE WrestleMania Backlash Match Revealed - Wrestling Inc.

-Another WrestleMania 38 rematch has been announced for the upcoming WrestleMania Backlash event.
+WWE has announced another WrestleMania 38 rematch for the upcoming WrestleMania Backlash Premium Live Event.

-Night One of WrestleMania 38 saw WWE Hall of Famer Edge defeat AJ Styles, thanks to a ringside distraction from Damian Priest.
-Since then, Edge and Priest have formed a dark alliance, and have targeted Styles.
-The RAW After WrestleMania saw Edge and Priest double team Styles, and then last week’s show featured Styles vs. Priest in singles action, but the match ended with Priest disappearing.
+Tonight’s RAW featured an Arm Wrestling Contest between Omos and Bobby Lashley, which Lashley won.
+After the bout, Omos attacked Lashley and man-handled him as MVP barked orders.
+Omos trapped Lashley on the mat and repeatedly slammed the arm wrestling table onto him.
+Kevin Patrick later interviewed MVP and Omos backstage, and MVP said Lashley failed to see how the Arm Wrestling Contest was about brains, not brawn.
+He then revealed that Omos has challenged Lashley to a match at WrestleMania Backlash.
+Omos added that when he’s done with Lashley, there won’t be much left of him.

-This week’s RAW featured a dark backstage segment with Edge and Priest, which you can see below.
-Edge issued the challenge for WrestleMania Backlash, and Styles later accepted during a locker room interview with Sarah Schreiber.
-During that segment, the locker room suddenly filled with lightning as Styles told Schreiber to leave for her own safety.
-The lights then went out, and came back on to Edge and Priest surrounding Styles.
-They beat him down and slammed a cabinet door onto his shoulder several times.
-Edge and Priest ended the segment by laughing at Styles as he groaned in pain.
+Lashley never appeared in another RAW segment, but it was confirmed during RAW Talk that Omos vs. Lashley II will take place at WrestleMania Backlash.

 The WrestleMania Backlash Premium Live Event is scheduled for Sunday, May 8 from the Dunkin’ Donuts Center in Providence, Rhode Island.
 Below is the updated announced card, along with the segment from RAW: